Gedas-dev/Gedas-dev/README.md

-# Hi I'm Gedas.

-I google things for a living....
+# Hi I'm Gedas.I google things for a living....

 Welcome to my profile!
 I'm a Software Engineer from Lithuania 🇱🇹 ✌️ Support Ukraine 🇺🇦.
 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/gedas-k/)!